 Not all marriages are made in heaven.
-In fact statistics show that in 2018 there were 1,230 divorces in Luxembourg, including those amongst the foreign resident population.
+In fact statistics show that there are on average almost 1,500 divorces in Luxembourg each year, including those amongst the foreign resident population.

 The law in Luxembourg relating to family matters including divorce, changed on 1 November 2018, bringing all matters under one jurisdiction – the family law court or “juge aux affaires familiales”.

 There are 14 judges in Luxembourg City and a further three judges in Diekirch who specialise in divorce and family affairs.
 In most cases you will only deal with one judge, unless he or she needs to refer the matter to a triumvirate of judges (this is for very complex litigation or unprecedented matters of principle only).

 If you think you might need some advice on marital or family issues, consider first the Luxembourg Mediation Centre which can provide impartial help and support in English, German, French, Luxembourgish, Italian and Portuguese.
 There are also many private marriage guidance counsellors.

 There are several state institutions that can provide psychological help and family therapy during and after a divorce to ensure that both parties consider how a divorce will affect children and change the family dynamic.
 Divorce can be an overwhelming time, particularly for children.
 Often family guidance can help parents decide on the best outcome for their children, and to put aside personal grievances.